 GIC Retiree Dental Plan

-Metropolitan Life Insurance Company (MetLife) is the provider of the GIC Retiree Dental Plan.
-The plan offers a fixed reimbursement for dental services:
+The GIC has selected Metropolitan Life Insurance Company (MetLife) to continue as its carrier for the GIC Retiree Dental Plan.
+The plan offers a fixed reimbursement of up to $1,250 per member per year for dental services:

 All state retirees, Elderly Governmental Retirees (EGRs), survivors, GIC Retired Municipal Teachers (RMTs who do not participate in the municipal health-only program) and Retirees and Survivors from participating Municipalities are eligible for the GIC Retiree Dental Plan.

-Eligible retirees and survivors may join during annual enrollment, when COBRA dental coverage ends, when they become a survivor of a GIC member, or at retirement.
+Eligible retirees and survivors may join during annual enrollment, within 60 days of a qualifying status change, when COBRA dental coverage ends, when you become a survivor of a GIC member, or at retirement.
 Complete and return to the GIC the State Retiree Dental Form.
 Eligible Municipal Retirees return the Municipal Retiree Dental Form to your Municipal benefit office.
-However, if you drop coverage, you can never re-enroll in the plan.
+However, if you have ever dropped coverage, you can never re-enroll in the plan.

 Retiree Dental Questions?